 2. Underestimating Costs

 As complicated as they are, you’ll want to do what you can to accurately estimate the costs associated with your home renovations.
-A vast majority of projects will require more material, support, and labour than originally anticipated, and it’s best to be prepared for that should it happen.
-An industry rule of thumb is to add a 20% renovation budget bumper to account for any over-run for the purpose of handling over-run.
+Many projects require more material, support, and labour than originally anticipated, and it’s best to be prepared for that should it happen.
+A renovation contingency is often helpful, but the right amount should depend on the age of the home, project scope, structural work, and unknown conditions.

 3. Expecting Everything to Go According to Plan

-The only thing you can guarantee with home renovations is that things will not go according to plan.
-Ensure that you have a backup strategy in the event of mistakes that push the project over the expected time allocation, as well as a cash reserve for any hiccups that push it over budget.
-Issues that will arise throughout the process will sting less if you’ve prepared for them.
+The only thing you can guarantee with home renovations is that things may not go exactly according to plan.
+Ensure that you have a backup strategy in the event of mistakes that push the project over the expected timeline, as well as a cash reserve for any issues that push it over budget.
+Issues that arise throughout the process will feel less stressful if you’ve prepared for them.

 4. Not Hiring a Designer from The Start

-Whether you like the results or not, you’re going to be stuck with your newly renovated space for quite some time.
-In order to prevent a lack-luster outcome, or the headache of undoing and redoing elements mid-project, enlist the help of a designer (and architect, if applicable) as early in the process as possible.
-Not only will this save you money in the long run, but it will ensure that your renovations end up looking exactly as you’d hoped.
+You’re going to live with your newly renovated space for quite some time.
+In order to prevent a lack-luster outcome, or the headache of undoing and redoing elements mid-project, enlist the help of a designer and architect, if applicable, as early in the process as possible.
+Not only can this save you money in the long run, but it will help ensure that your renovations end up looking exactly as you’d hoped.
+Professional architectural planning is especially important for larger layout, structural, or permit-related changes.

 5. Hiring a Professional That’s Not a Good Fit